CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 9.md

 1. A side pane will open where you can give prompts to the Copilot.

-1. During the meeting, ask Copilot to take notes, list action items or generate relevant questions.
+1. During the meeting, ask Copilot to take notes, list action items, or generate relevant questions.

     ![](./media/action-items.png)